Waqar-107/C-Basics/README.md

 - Attributes

 - Reflection objects are used for obtaining type information at runtime.
 The classes that give access to the metadata of a running program are in the System.Reflection namespace.
-The `System.Reflection` namespace contains classes that allow you to obtain information about the application and to dynamically add types, values, and objects to the application.
+The `System.Reflection` namespace contains classes that allow we to obtain information about the application and to dynamically add types, values, and objects to the application.

 - Properties are named members of classes, structures, and interfaces.
 Member variables or methods in a class or structures are called Fields.
 Properties are an extension of fields and are accessed using the same syntax.
 They use accessors through which the values of the private fields can be read, written or manipulated.